knative/func/templates/springboot/http/README.md

 ## Function invocation

-Do not forget to set `URL` variable to the route of your function.
+For the examples below, please be sure to set the `URL` variable to the route of your function.

 You get the route by following command.